Learn Medical Spanish – How to Take Vital Signs in Spanish

 I recently taught a live lesson in our Learning Medical Spanish Facebook group and I wanted to share it here too.
 Btw – that group is free, you just have to request access to it – go ahead and join if you’re learning medical Spanish!

-Here is the vital signs lesson I taught to the Facebook group:
+Here is the Vital Signs in Spanish lesson I taught to the Facebook group:

 Subscribe to our YouTube Channel to see all of our lessons and get the latest videos right away!